 - Lasts around 6 – 8 hours with great projection

-- Similar alternatives for lower price, and much better niche fragrances that do the same thing
+- Similar alternatives for a lower price, and much better niche fragrances that do the same thing

 Let’s dive into Scent Grail’s review together, and check out my experience with this perfume.